 By following these tips, you can effectively use your iPad as an HDMI monitor for a variety of applications, from gaming to professional presentations.

-Use Your iPad as an HDMI Monitor: Comparing iPad to Traditional HDMI Monitors
+iPad as HDMI Monitor vs Traditional HDMI Monitors

 Using an iPad as an HDMI monitor has become increasingly popular, especially with apps like Orion that facilitate this setup.
 However, comparing it to traditional HDMI monitors reveals several pros and cons, as well as different cost-benefit scenarios for casual and professional use.